adamant/adamant.language.reference/src/ideas.md

 Another important consideration is whether an existential type can be used for a field `var list: List[∃T]` and it can actually be assigned lists of different types.

 ## Misc

-### Compile Time Only Functions

-Regular functions that are intended to be used only at compile time.
-This would be a modifier or attribute that told the compiler the function couldn't be used at runtime and would ensure that the function was never emitted as compiled code.

 ### Package Wide Namespace Alias